TrudAX/XppTools/README.md

 ### Fields list

-Fields list form is an extended version of the standard Show all fields form with the additions features such as displaying all fields the  extended information, compare and editing features
+Fields list form is an extended version of the standard Show all fields form with the additional features such as displaying all fields with the extended information, comparing and editing

 [Fields list form](https://denistrunin.com/xpptools-fieldslist/)